-A takes a corner-kick and the ball goes to B, who puts it through goal.
+A takes a corner-kick and the ball goes to B, who scores.

 B has only one opponent between him and the goal-line, but he is not off-side because a player cannot be off-side from a corner-kick.